quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/WareHouse_Schema.md

 - **Query Complexity**: More joins slow down performance, especially for large-scale data mining or real-time analytics.
 - **Design Complexity**: Harder to build and maintain compared to the star schema.

-### Use Case:
-A company tracking global supply chains might use a snowflake schema to analyze shipments, with normalized dimensions like "Location" splitting into `Country`, `Region`, and `City` tables for granular analysis.

 ---

 ## Galaxy Schema (Fact Constellation Schema)